websight-io/docs/docs/cms/authors/component-libs/kyanite/common/layouts/intextsections/socialproofitem/index.md

-# Social Proof Item
+# Social Proof Card

 _Since_: 0.4.19

 [//]: # (TODO add component groups info)

-Social Proof Item section is a ready-to-use component that is designed for the authors to be able to extend the <a href="../socialproof">Social Proof</a> section with additional proofs.
+_Social Proof Card_ section is a ready-to-use component that is designed for the authors to be able to extend the <a href="../socialproof">Social Proof</a> section with additional proofs.

 ## Usage

-Drag & drop Social Proof Item component from Kyanite In-Text Sections to a Carousel Item component inside a previously placed Social Proof section.
+Drag & drop _Social Proof Card_ component from Kyanite In-Text Sections to a Carousel Item component inside a previously placed Social Proof section.
 After adding it to the carousel, it should look like this:
 <p align="center" width="100%">